sherifabdlnaby/prism/internal/output/amazon-s3/readme.md

  * This is a required setting
  * Value type is string
  * There is no default value for this setting.
- * This setting support dynamic values
+ * This setting supports dynamic values

 ##### `s3_region`
  * This is a required setting